zac7777/Entropy/Entropy/Core Concepts/Combat.md

 ## Cover

-Fights should take place in environments with obstacles and shape, the amount of cover is dependant on how much of a creature can be hit through it, then that amount effects the accuracy.
+Fights should take place in environments with obstacles and shape, the amount of cover is dependant on how much of a creature can be seen through it, then that amount effects the accuracy.
 For example:

 - Quarter cover: +25 Accuracy or -2 minimum
 - Half cover: +50 Accuracy or -5 minimum
 - Full cover: +100 Accuracy or -10 minimum

+This effects all attacks, but not challenges, unless specified otherwise.

 #gameRules